JordanRL/Roster/docs/roster/latest/Roster/Roster.md

     description
     :   *No description available*

+    **Roster->formatNavArrayRecursive Description**

     formatNavArrayRecursive() method

      This function takes a tree array from buildMkdocsNav() are returns an array that has been reformatted for the expected YAML structure in a mkdocs.yml file nav setting.

 !!! example "Example"
     ```php